lukmanr/CLVPipelines/clv_pipelines/README.md

 Another [ligthweight Python compoment](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) - **Prepare query** - loads a sql query template and substitutes placeholders in the template with the values passed to it as runtime parameters.
 The template location is also passed as a runtime parameter.
 The automated build process automatically sets the default value of the template location to the GCS URL where the template was deployed.
 The template is encoded using [Jinja2](http://jinja.pocoo.org/) format and **Prepare query** uses **Jinja2** library to substitue placeholders.

-The finalized query is passed to the standard [BigQuery component](https://aihub.cloud.google.com/u/0/p/products%2F4700cd7e-2826-4ce9-a1ad-33f4a5bf7433) component that converts input sales transactions in [input schema](#sales-transactions-input-schema) to features in [output schema](#features-schema).
+The finalized query is passed to the standard [BigQuery component](https://aihub.cloud.google.com/u/0/p/products%2F4700cd7e-2826-4ce9-a1ad-33f4a5bf7433) component that converts input sales transactions in [input schema](#sales-transactions-input-schema) to features in [output schema](#features-schema) and stores the engineered features into a BigQuery table.

 #### Model training
+The next steps in the pipeline use the custom AutoML Tables components (refer to `/automl-tables-components for implementation details) to import the features table to AutoML Tables, configure the resulting AutoML Tables dataset, and trigger model training.
+The CLV Prediction is a regression task so the AutoML Tables regression model is trained.

 #### Model deployment

-#### BigQuery component

- is a standard GCP component published with Kubeflow Pipelines distribution.
-The component is used to convert input sales transactions data in  to features in [output schema](#output-schema).

-#### AutoML Tables components

-The **AutoML Tables components** components are part of the CLV solution.
-The **AutoML Tables** components wrapp selected AutoML Tables APIs.
-The source code for the components can be found in the `/automl_tables-components` in this repo.

-#### Lightweight Python components

-These are helper components implemented as KFP Lightweight Python components.
-The source code for the components is in `helper_components\helper_components.py`.
-  - **Load transactions** loads a CSV file with sales transactions in a staging GCS table.
-  - **Prepare query** generates the feature engineering BigQuery query by substituting placeholders in the query template with the values passed as the pipeline's runtime arguments.
+After the training step completes, the pipeline retrieves the trained model's evaluation metrics and compares the value of the primary metric to the threshold value.
+Both the primary metric name and the threshold value are passed as the pipeline's runtime arguments.
+If the performance of the trained model exceeds the threshold value the model is deployed as an AutoML Tables deployment.

 ## CLV Batch predict pipeline